ZacharyDonnelly/Blogging-Platform/README.md

 Similarly to my RTC application, the motivation behind creating this was out of curiousity.
 At the time of this application's inception, I was reading a lot of Medium articles.
 Also, I had never actually implemented my own version of user auth.
 Considering I had used Firebase for my previous fullstack application, I was pretty spoiled when it came to authentication.
 So after some lengthy nights of reading docs I had finally figured out JWT & bcrypt!
 <br />
 <br />
   The majority of this app was experimentation of a few newer(to me) technologies.
 Aside from the authentication aspect, I also tested out things such as my own Webpack configuration, Styled Components, MongoDB & the ORM Mongoose!
 Overall, despite not deploying this application I am still happy with how it turned out.
-Though, I am even happier with the amount o
+Though, I am even happier with the amount of new technologies/methods that I learned!

 ## Stack